scratchfoundation/scratch-resources/README.md

 ### Location of the Source Files ###
 All the source files can be found within the `resources/source` directory.
 Within that directory there are:
-* **/cards**: The source files for the set of Scratch 3.0 Activity Cards.
-We provide the card files in three different formats: (1) InDesign files, (2) [PowerPoint files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files), and (3) [Google Slides](https://drive.google.com/drive/folders/1dlxzQzsWqEdQpA9r7m0PZr_KnY0jA4D6).
+* **cards**: The source files for the set of Scratch 3.0 Activity Cards.
+We provide the card source files in three different formats: (1) [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/InDesign-files), (2) [PowerPoint files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files), and (3) [Google Slides](https://drive.google.com/drive/folders/1dlxzQzsWqEdQpA9r7m0PZr_KnY0jA4D6).

   * [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/InDesign-files): The InDesign source files for each set of cards.
 There are zip files for each set of cards so that you do not have to download the files individually.
   * [Powerpoint-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files): Each of the card sets in PowerPoint format for translators to download and edit.
   * [Google-Slides](https://drive.google.com/drive/folders/1dlxzQzsWqEdQpA9r7m0PZr_KnY0jA4D6):The cards are also available as Google Slides for translators to make a copy and edit.

-* **/guides**: The source files for the set of Scratch Educator Guides.
+* **guides**: The source files for the set of Scratch Educator Guides.
+We provide the guide source files in two different formats: (1) [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/InDesign-files), (2) [PowerPoint files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/Powerpoint-files).
   * [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/InDesign-files): The InDesign source files for each educator guide.
 There are zip archives corresponding to each guide so you don't have to download the files individually.
 * [Powerpoint-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/Powerpoint-files): Each guide in PowerPoint format for translators who do not have access to Adobe inDesign.
 * [Old Scratch 2 Starter Cards](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards-old-scratch2/older-starter-cards): The Adobe Illustrator source files for the original set of Scratch 2 Getting Started Cards